 Not surprisingly, stories of abuse abound.

-, an Oregonian psychologist decided that 85-year-old Kate Cheney was "cognitively impaired" because she suffered from dementia and, therefore, was not qualified to pursue assisted suicide.
+In 1998, an Oregonian psychologist decided that 85-year-old Kate Cheney was "cognitively impaired" because she suffered from dementia and, therefore, was not qualified to pursue assisted suicide.
 Her family then found another psychologist who authorized the suicide.
 That psychologist did so despite noting the undue influence of Cheney''s family on the decision and that Cheney was so mentally impaired she did not even realize she had cancer.

 In 2007, two nurses in Oregon gave Wendy Melcher a lethal overdose.
 Though this was illegal (Oregon only allows physicians to prescribe lethal drugs), one of the nurses said she provided the overdose "because she believed [Melcher] to be in uncontrollable pain."
 However, the nurse had never noted such pain prior to the day she administered the overdose.

 Recently, 64-year-old Barbara Wagner was suffering from cancer, but the Oregon Heath Plan would not cover a $4000 drug that could have helped her.
 Instead it offered her comfort care, including assisted suicide through drugs that would cost the state far less money than those requested by Ms.Wagner.
 As the only state that "both allows assisted suicide and tries to ration health care," the state's motivations in this case are highly suspect.

 The truth is that the euthanasia movement's ultimate goal is death on demand for everyone.
 "A dignified death for the terminally ill" is just the first step towards this goal.
 Philip Nitschke, a well known pro-euthanasia leader and President of the Voluntary Euthanasia Research Foundation in Australia, said in a 2001 interview, "My personal position is that if we believe that there is a right to life, then we must accept that people have a right to dispose of that life whenever they want."
 Nitschke's view is typical of pro-death advocates.
 Their belief in a right to commit suicide is based on a hyper-individualism that sees every person as completely autonomous.
 They ignore any duties a person has to society or to their family as well as the wider social impact of such low regard for human life.